Two-Faced Woman: Censorship controversy and changes to original version

 MGM originally scheduled Two-Faced Woman for release in November 1941.
 The film received a Production Code seal of approval, but the National Legion of Decency rated the film as "C" for condemned — unusual at that time for a major Hollywood release — citing its alleged "immoral and un-Christian attitude toward marriage and its obligations: impudently suggestive scenes, dialogue, and situations: suggestive costumes."
 The film also was condemned by the archbishop of New York, the first time a particular film had been singled out.
 These condemnations strongly discouraged Catholics from seeing the film.
 Two-Faced Woman was banned in several cities, including Boston and Providence, Rhode Island.
 Other cities including Omaha, Chicago, and Milwaukee ordered that some scenes be cut.

 MGM responded to the negative criticism of Two-Faced Woman by withdrawing the original cut of the film.
-Certain scenes were reshot and edited before the official release date.
-George Cukor refused to participate in the reshooting.
-Most notably, a new scene was added to the film in which Larry Blake determines almost immediately that Katherine is actually his estranged wife Karin, posing as her spurious twin sister and chooses to play along with her pretense rather than actually consider having an affair with his sister-in-law.
+Some scenes were edited and reshot before the second release date.
+George Cukor refused to participate in the retakes.
+Most notably, a new scene was filmed and inserted in which Larry Blake determines almost immediately that Katherine is actually his estranged wife Karin, posing as her spurious twin sister and chooses to play along with her pretense rather than actually consider having an affair with his sister-in-law.
 The Legion of Decency amended its rating for the modified film from a "C", meaning condemned, to "B", meaning morally objectionable in part.

 In addition to censorship-related changes, the studio also cut a number of Constance Bennett's scenes and changed the ending because some felt that Bennett had upstaged Garbo in many of their scenes together.
 Even with the cuts, Leonard Maltin wrote in 2014 that Bennett "steal[s] the film with her hilarious performance."

 The revised version of Two-Faced Woman was released in early January 1942.
 The original, uncensored version of the film still exists, and was shown in 2004 at a George Cukor retrospective at the National Film Theatre in London, but has not been issued commercially in either the United States or Europe or shown on Turner Classic Movies (owned by WarnerMedia which holds the rights to the pre-1986 MGM film library).